Configuring transformations

 .map[PaymentMethod]((src: PaymentMethod) =>

-if (src.isInstanceOf[Card]) new Card(name = src.asInstanceOf[Card].name, digits = src.asInstanceOf[Card].digits)
+if src.isInstanceOf[Card] then new Card(name = src.asInstanceOf[Card].name, digits = src.asInstanceOf[Card].digits)

-else if (src.isInstanceOf[PayPal]) new PayPal(email = src.asInstanceOf[PayPal].email)
+else if src.isInstanceOf[PayPal] then new PayPal(email = src.asInstanceOf[PayPal].email)

-else if (src.isInstanceOf[Cash.type]) MdocApp.this.domain.PaymentMethod.Cash
+else if src.isInstanceOf[Cash.type] then MdocApp.this.domain.PaymentMethod.Cash

-else if (src.isInstanceOf[Transfer]) MdocApp.this.domain.PaymentMethod.Cash
+else if src.isInstanceOf[Transfer] then MdocApp.this.domain.PaymentMethod.Cash

 else throw new RuntimeException("Unhandled case.
 This is most likely a bug in ducktape.")